Posts for October 7th 2009

 1 1/2 teaspoons coarse salt

-- Preheat oven to 350.
-Brush an 8-inch square baking pan with butter; line pan with parchment paper, leaving a 2-inch overhang on two sides.
-Butter paper.
+- Preheat oven to 350°F. Grease an 8-inch square baking pan with butter; line pan with parchment paper, leaving a 2-inch overhang on two sides.

-- Bake until top of cake is golden brown and a toothpick inserted in center comes out clean, 45 to 50 minutes.
+- Bake until top of blondies are golden brown and a toothpick inserted in the center comes out clean, 45 to 50 minutes.
 Set pan on a wire rack and let cool completely.
 Using parchment overhang, lift cake from pan and transfer to a cutting board; cut into 16 squares.
 To store, keep in an airtight container at room temperature, up to 2 days.

 However, when I came across this Serrano ham and manchego cheese variation, my love for all things Spanish overcame me, and I decided to give it a try.
 I'm glad I did, this sandwich is wonderful!